Medical University of South Carolina

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Medical University of South Carolina are Surgeons, Physicians, Chief executives & legislators, Dentists, and Podiatrists
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Medical University of South Carolina are Surgeons, Physicians, Nuclear medicine technologists and medical dosimetrists, Chief executives & legislators, and Magnetic resonance imaging technologists

-The most specialized majors at Medical University of South Carolina are Health (982 degrees awarded) and Biology (30 degrees) (as of 2021).
+The most specialized majors at Medical University of South Carolina are Health (1,053 degrees awarded), Biology (54 degrees), and Education (0 degrees) (as of 2024).

 View Data